Canonical Context Registry (CCR) v1.9

 Primary reference AI Agent

-Meaning An AI agent describes a specialized AI system designed to assist humans in defined tasks such as analysis, information retrieval, decision support, or controlled execution.
+An AI agent describes a specialized AI system designed to assist humans in defined tasks such as analysis, information retrieval, decision support, or controlled execution.
 It operates within clearly defined scopes and constraints and does not act as an autonomous decision-maker.
 AI agents are intended to augment human capabilities by handling complexity, repetition, or information volume, while accountability, judgment, and final decisions remain with humans.

 Digital Transformation